 There is no denying that Vienna is utterly beautiful, which is probably the reason it landed on your bucket list in the first place.
-Gorgeous architecture, imperial flair and opulence, as well as world-class museums… Vienna has it all.
-However, what if I told you that there is a city in Austria which has all that, but without the obnoxious tourist crowds and the infamous Viennese sneer?
+Gorgeous architecture, imperial flair, and opulence, as well as world-class museums… Vienna has it all.
+However, what if I told you that there is a city in Austria that has all that, but without the obnoxious tourist crowds and the infamous Viennese sneer?
 That city, my friends, is none other than my hometown of Graz.
 There are actually 7 good reasons to visit Graz instead of Vienna!
 Not convinced yet?
 Then keep on reading and see if I can change your mind 😉

 Please note that this article contains affiliate links.
 Learn more about it on our Disclosure page.
 We use ads to support our small business – we hope you don’t mind them too much.

 We would like to let you know that our last visit to Graz was sponsored by VisitGraz.
 However, all our opinions in this love letter to Graz are our own 🙂

 Now, when you think of Austria, what comes to mind?
 Is it classical music, ballroom dancers, the Sound of Music?
 To be fair, Austria is all that.
 However, in the past, Austria has been reduced to these few marketable aspects of our culture.